Adar Friedmann

-Adar Friedmann (Hebrew: אדר פרידמן; born 18 July 2006) is an Israeli rhythmic gymnast.
-She won gold in the group All-Around at the 2022 European Championship and silver in the same category at the 2022 World Championships.
+Adar Friedmann (Hebrew: הדר פרידמן; born 18 July 2006) is a retired Israeli rhythmic gymnast.
+She won gold in the group All-Around at the 2022 European Championship and the silver medal in the same category at the 2022 World Championships.
+She represented Israel at the 2024 Paris Olympics in the Women's rhythmic team all-around, in which Team Israel won the silver medal.

 Personal life

-Friedmann took up gymnastics at age seven, she stated that: "personally, I have always loved gymnastics.
+Friedmann was born in Israel to parents who made Aliyah from Romania in 2001.
+She took up gymnastics at age seven, and said that: "personally, I have always loved gymnastics.
 Not everyone can reach a high level, it's very special".
-Adar's main ambition is to compete at the 2024 Olympic Games.
 Her idol is Israeli rhythmic gymnast Linoy Ashram.

-Career
+Rhythmic gymnastics career

+2022

 In 2022 Friedmann was named part of Israel's new national group, training for most of the day, which is more than 10 hours, thinking that they have to go to training and work harder than yesterday.
 They debuted at the World Cup in Athens, winning gold in 5 hoops and 3 ribbons + 2 balls.
-Then Baku, where they got bronze in the All-Around and 5 hoops.
+Then Baku, where they got the bronze medal in the All-Around and 5 hoops.
 Pamplona (All-Around silver), Portimão (All-Around gold) and Cluj-Napoca (All-Around and 5 hoops silver).

-In June she participated in the European Championships in Tel Aviv, where the group won the All-Around and got silver with 5 hoops as well as the bronze medal in the senior team category along with teammates Shani Bakanov, Amit Hedvat, Romi Paritzki, Ofir Shaham, Diana Svertsov and the individuals Daria Atamanov and Adi Asya Katz.
+In June she participated in the European Championships in Tel Aviv, where the group won the All-Around and got the silver medal with 5 hoops as well as the bronze medal in the senior team category along with teammates Shani Bakanov, Amit Hedvat, Romi Paritzki, Ofir Shaham, Diana Svertsov and the individuals Daria Atamanov and Adi Asya Katz.

-In September Shani took part in the World Championships in Sofia along Shani Bakanov, Romi Paritzki, Ofir Shaham and Diana Svertsov, winning two silver medals in the All-Around and the 5 hoops' final.
+In September Adar took part in the World Championships in Sofia along Shani Bakanov, Romi Paritzki, Ofir Shaham and Diana Svertsov, winning two silver medals in the All-Around and the 5 hoops' final.
 Despite being among the favourites for a team medal, Israel couldn't take part in the competition because Atamanov broke her foot the day before the competition started and, as replacements had to be announced at least 24 hours before competition, leaving the country with only Katz as individual.

+2023

+In 2023 at the first World Cup of the season in Athens the group won gold in the All-Around and with 5 hoops as well as silver with 3 ribbons + 2 balls.
+In Sofia they won silver in the All-Around and with 5 hoops.

+2024 Paris Olympics silver medal

+She represented Israel at the 2024 Paris Olympics in the Women's rhythmic team all-around, in which Team Israel won the silver medal.